Skip to main content

 3. Review your meal generation settings

-To reuse the same settings for future meal generations, tick "Skip & generate using same settings next time."
+To skip the pop-up and use the same settings for future meal generations, check the box “Skip & generate using same settings next time.”
+Once selected, the pop-up won’t appear again.

 Once you're done, click "Generate Meals" to proceed.